palapiessa/activitytracker/README.md

-# exerciseTracker
+# activityTracker
-Excercise tracker created with Termux on Android, in Python.
+Time tracker created with Termux on Android, in Python.
 Background:
 I thought to try how my android phone could be used for programming.
 With my mobile phone I can try coding while commuting or waiting for something.
 I first tried QPython which is Python development tool for mobile phone.
 There was nothing wrong with QPython itself but I ran to problems with android’s security model.
 I was not able to connect my database from QPython code and I did not want to break security by rooting my phone.